Transition Year is an integral part of student life in CUS.

 The boys are also involved in the Student Enterprise Programme.
 In previous years teams who progressed to the school final went on to represent the school in the Leinster finals.

-Martial arts, drama and art are all offered for one afternoon per week, allowing students opportunity to increase both their fitness and creativity levels.
+Martial arts, drama and art are all offered for one afternoon per week, allowing students an opportunity to increase both their fitness and creativity levels.

 There are a number of trips organised during Transition Year including a history/classical studies trip and a ski trip in February.